Adrian-Ng/Adrian-Ng.github.io/_SQL/joins/04-join-aliases.md

 ON a.AlbumID = b.AlbumID
 ```

-Additionally, order of the groupings of multiple joins does not matter.
+Additionally, order of the groupings of multiple joins does not matter:

 ```sql
 FROM		AlbumTrack 	AS a